 This will provide your little one with the comforting scent of you as they doze off.

 Make Your Baby Comfortable

 For the best chance of success getting your baby to sleep in their bassinet, make sure they are comfortable and their basic needs are met.
-Put them to bed with a clean diaper and a full belly.
+Put them to bed with a full belly.

 You’ll also want to check the temperature in the room.
 While there’s no hard and fast rule, somewhere between 68 and 72 degrees Fahrenheit is recommended for a sleeping baby.

 And, as far as the clothes your baby wears to sleep, one layer more than you are wearing typically does the trick.
 For example, dress them in pajamas and then wrap them in a swaddle or put them in a sleep sack.
 Choose breathable materials for maximum comfort.